Manaus: Airports

 Eduardo Gomes International Airport is the airport serving Manaus.
 The airport has two passenger terminals, one for scheduled flights and the other for regional aviation.
 It also has three cargo terminals.

 Eduardo Gomes International Airport is Brazil's third largest in freight movement, handling the import and export demand from the Manaus Industrial Complex.
-For this reason, Infraero invested in construction of the third cargo terminal, opened on December 14, 2004.
-TAM Airlines also inaugurated their own cargo terminal near the airport in 2008, which claims to be their largest cargo terminal in Brazil.
+For this reason, Infraero invested in the construction of the third cargo terminal, opened on December 14, 2004.
+TAM Airlines also inaugurated its own cargo terminal near the airport in 2008, which claims to be the largest cargo terminal in Brazil.
 The country's major dedicated freight route is between Manaus and Viracopos International Airport, which is operated by wide-body jets.
 Other freight routes include North America and Europe.

 The passenger terminal had been fully refurbished and expanded in time for the 2014 FIFA Football World Cup, which held 4 games in Manaus.
 The airport currently operates daily international flights to Miami and Orlando, United States, by American Airlines and LATAM Airlines Brasil; to the city of Panama, by Copa Airlines; and to Barcelona, Venezuela, by Avior Airlines.
 The airport has direct flights to all major airports in Brazil, operated by the three major carriers: Gol Transportes Aéreos, TAM Airlines, and Azul Brazilian Airlines.
 The airport's IATA code is MAO.

-Manaus Air Force Base - ALA8, one of their most important bases of the Brazilian Air Force, is located in Manaus at the former Ponta Pelada Airport.
+Manaus Air Force Base - ALA8, one of the most important bases of the Brazilian Air Force, is located in Manaus at the former Ponta Pelada Airport.